linzhi2013/MitoZ/version_2.4-alpha/README.md

 which can reduce memory usage of MitoZ.

 2. filter out the mitochondrial reads by mapping reads against mitogenomes of closely-related species (if any). provide such reads (a smaller volume of data) to MitoZ.
+For example, You can use BWA (https://github.com/lh3/bwa) to align your fastq reads again some mitogenomes of closely related species (with relaxed parameters) and then extract only the mapped reads (output in fastq format) with samtools (https://github.com/samtools/).
+Finally, use the result fastq reads for mitogenome assembly.

 # 3. Get started